balazshevesi/clothing-webshop/README.md

 - [ ] Present account info in a cleaner way, and make it ediatable
 - [ ] Maybe add favourites idk
 - [ ] Add planned sales shit
+- [x] Build backend for cart, and intergrate with the frontend
 - [x] Make state logic even simpler, only increment, decrement, remove and add gets handled automatically?
 - [x] Switch add to cart modal to sonner toast
 - [x] Build mobile menue n shit